t-wilkinson/vim-zettelkasten/README.md

 # Vim Zettelkasten
-/an interpretation and implementation of the Zettelkasten technique./ If you don't know what a [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), I recommend you look it up.
+*an interpretation and implementation of the Zettelkasten technique.*

+If you don't know what a [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), I recommend you look it up.
 However, the general ideas are:
 1. Have notes which are atomic, very well thought out, short, and concise.
 1. Have connections between notes, these are very important.